BRBHS General Meeting & Lecture

-Note: Camp enrollment is CLOSED for 2017.
-Check back next spring for 2018 dates!
+Note: Camp enrollment is will open in April.
+Check back for further instructions

 10 a.m. – 3 p.m.

-This summer Bushy Run Battlefield is giving children a hands on experience of Native American life in the eighteenth century during its Living History Day Camp.
-Children who have completed 1st through 5th grade will get a chance to participate in Native American life as it was in the 1700s.
+This summer Bushy Run Battlefield is giving children a hands on experience of Colonial life in the eighteenth century during its Living History Day Camp.
+Children who have completed 1st through 5th grade will get a chance to participate in Colonial life as it was in the 1700s.

-In addition to learning the history of the Native Americans in Pennsylvania, activities over this three-day camp will include: decorating clothing to wear, making a drum, hunting tactics, weaving, pottery, storytelling, racing and games, and simple cooking over the open fire.
-Guest speakers impersonating natives of the time and a fur trader will give first person accounts of what it was like to live in the Pennsylvania wilderness.
+In addition to learning the history of the colonists in Pennsylvania, activities over this three-day camp will include: storytelling, period crafts and games, and more.
+Guest speakers impersonating colonists of the time will give first person accounts of what it was like to live in the Pennsylvania wilderness.

 10 a.m.- 4 p.m.

 Under age 3 – FREE!

 Our premiere event for the year pits the forces of his Royal Highness King George III against a confederation of Native Americans.
 See all the colors of war in the vibrant recreations of the two-day battle of Bushy Run that the various reenactors bring to life.
 Learn about how the battle progressed as well as how people lived in the mid-eighteenth century.